A Guide to Mass Shootings in America

 - If the shooter died or was hurt from injuries sustained during the incident, he is included in the total victim count.
 (But we have excluded many cases in which there were three fatalities and the shooter also died, per the above FBI criterion.)

-- We included six so-called "spree killings"—high-profile cases that fit closely with our above criteria for mass murder, but in which the killings occurred in more than one location over a short period of time.
+- We included a handful of so-called "spree killings"—high-profile cases that fit closely with our above criteria for mass murder, but in which the killings occurred in more than one location over a short period of time.

 For more on how we determined the criteria, see our mass shootings explainer.
 Plus: more on the crucial mental illness factor, and on the recent barrage of state laws rolling back gun restrictions across the US.
 And: Explore the full data set behind our investigation.